hassox/hassox.github.io/_posts/2015-06-19-guardian-getting-started.md

 When Guardian finds a valid token, it extracts the claims and the resource, and calls `join` with them in the map.
 The keys to pattern match on for authenticated joins are `claims` and `resource`.

-If you're not using CSRF just don't pass it into the join.

 When Guardian cannot verify the token, it will call `handle_guardian_auth_failure` with the reason it failed.